dkauf42/bayota/README.md

 * Version 0.0.1

-This README documents the steps necessary to get the application up and running.
+This README documents steps necessary to get the application up and running.

 # Directory Structure